horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 Mobile wallets operate on an all-purpose operating system (iOS, Android) with a lot of software components.
 The smartphone device itself has a lot of hardware components that potentially open up new attack surfaces.

 Both Google's Android and Apple's iOS operating system come with so called 'secure element' which is specifically designed for handling highly sensitive data.
-Good wallets make use of that and therefore keep the private key unreachable even if the phone ends up in the hands of someone looking to extract it.
+Thus, well engineered wallets make use of that and keep the private key unreachable even if the phone ends up in the hands of someone looking to extract it.

 ### 3. Desktop Wallets